The Mindful Drinking Movement: How To Get Involved

-Trying to cut down on alcohol during lockdown?
-Here’s everything you need to know about the latest wellness trend: mindful drinking.
+Trying to cut down on alcohol this January?
+Here’s everything you need to know about the mindful drinking wellness trend.

 Dry January is a challenge undertaken by an estimated five million Brits each year.
 Those who complete it tend to feel and look great afterwards: common health benefits of four weeks off the booze include better sleep, improved digestion, clearer skin and weight loss.